Vadagupatti Maapillai

 Vadagupatti Maapillai is a 2001 Tamil-language romantic comedy film produced, co-written and directed by V. C. Guhanathan.
 The film stars Hamsavardhan and Reshma, while Vivek and Vadivelu appear in supporting roles.
 Featuring music composed by Sirpy, the film was released on 21 December 2001.

 Plot

 When Vadivu's city-based fiancé, Vijay, refuses to marry her for her simple looks, her father swears that he'll get them married anyhow.
 She then changes into the avatar of Jeena and enters Vijay's life.

 Production

 The film was earlier titled as Anandham Anandham and production had started in mid-1998.
-The film's lead pair Hamsavardhan and Reshma fell in love and married in real.
+The film's lead pair Hamsavardhan and Reshma fell in love and married in real life.

 Soundtrack

 Soundtrack was composed by Sirpy, while lyrics were written by Palani Bharathi.